Skip to main content

 • “They added the research tree and research points, making the game run more fluidly and offering an atmosphere of a fresh new game.”

-• “One of those strategies that don't have a strong story or the atmosphere of a high-profile Hollywood movie.”
+• “One of those strategies that doesn't have a strong story or the atmosphere of a high-profile Hollywood movie.”

-• “The serious look and atmosphere are lacking; it feels like SC2 looks more like a cartoon with bright colors from a kindergarten.”
+• “The serious look and atmosphere are lacking; it feels like StarCraft II is some kind of cartoon with bright colors from a kindergarten.”

 • character development

-Character development in the game is noted for its depth, appealing particularly to players who appreciate well-crafted narratives.
-However, some users feel that the game may not cater to those seeking extensive character growth or a coherent storyline, suggesting a potential disconnect for certain audiences.
+Character development in the game is noted for its depth, appealing particularly to players who appreciate nuanced storytelling.
+However, some users feel that it may not resonate as well with those seeking a coherent narrative or who prefer less emphasis on character growth.

 • “The game has depth and character development.”